SeungJaeHong/trip3-nextjs/README.md

 ## Development

-It's better to spin up API backend server before doing npm run's and stuff because some pages need SSR and API to build up.
+It's better to spin up API backend server before doing npm run's and stuff because some pages need SSR and API to build up (for the first print).

 ### Installation